Gretna Green: Marriage

 Gretna's "runaway marriages" began in 1754 when Lord Hardwicke's Marriage Act came into force in England.
 Under the Act, if a parent of a person under the age of 21 objected to the minor's marriage, the parent could legally veto the union.
 The Act tightened the requirements for marrying in England and Wales but did not apply in Scotland, where it was possible for boys to marry at 14 and girls at 12 with or without parental consent (see Marriage in Scotland).
 It was, however, only in the 1770s, with the construction of a toll road passing through the hitherto obscure village of Graitney, that Gretna Green became the first easily reachable village over the Scottish border.

 Scots law also allowed for "irregular marriages", meaning that if a declaration was made before two witnesses, almost anybody had the authority to conduct the marriage ceremony.
 The blacksmiths in Gretna became known as "anvil priests", culminating with Richard Rennison (1889-1969), who performed 5,147 ceremonies.
 The local blacksmith and his anvil became lasting symbols of Gretna Green weddings.

 Since 1929, both parties in Scotland have had to be at least 16 years old, but they still may marry without parental consent.
-Since April 2022 in England and Wales, the minimum age for marriage is now 18 irrespective of parental consent.
+Since April 2022 in England and Wales, the minimum age for marriage has been 18 irrespective of parental consent.
 Of the three forms of irregular marriage that had existed under Scottish law, all except cohabitation by habit and repute were abolished by the Marriage (Scotland) Act 1939.

 Gretna's two blacksmiths' shops and countless inns and smallholding became the backdrops for tens of thousands of weddings.
 Today there are several wedding venues in and around Gretna Green, from former churches to purpose-built chapels.
 The services at all the venues are always performed over an iconic blacksmith's anvil.